Bike Trails of Cape Cod: 7 Day Travel Itinerary

 As mentioned above, Cape Cod is a large area.
 Though we love the Falmouth and Provincetown regions, for this trip we recommend you choose lodgings in the mid- or lower Cape to minimize driving times.
 We like Chatham.
 It has a vibrant downtown area, pier, beach and many restaurants.

 If you plan to spend a lot of time at the beach, book a hotel within walking distance of one.
-Parking is a pain.
-It can be expensive, and time consuming trying to find a spot.
-After a day of biking, it is nice to be able to grab your beach gear and trek to the water with a minimum of fuss.
+It can be expensive, and time consuming trying to find a parking spot on the Cape.
+It is nice to be able to grab your beach gear and trek to the water with a minimum of fuss.
+Here is a list of popular beaches:

 WHEN TO GO